Application period: September 6, 2022 to January 27, 2022

 - Sophomore or Junior

 Award summary and conditions: The Barry M. Goldwater Scholarship Program was created to encourage outstanding students to pursue careers in mathematics, the natural sciences, or engineering and to foster excellence in those fields.
 In awarding scholarships, the Foundation Board of Trustees will consider the nominee's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to his or her field.
 Each scholarship covers eligible expenses for undergraduate tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

-Student Profile and Pre-Application: Complete the Student Profile and Goldwater Scholarship pre-application.
-When submitted, these materials will be sent to Professor of Geology Pat Spencer.
-Upon completion of a pre-application review by the Goldwater internal committee, Professor Spencer will contact candidates to inform them of the outcome of the committee review.
+Student profile and pre-application: Complete the Student Profile and Goldwater Scholarship pre-application.
+When submitted, these materials will be sent to Associate Professor of Physics Moira Gresham.
+Upon completion of a pre-application review by the Goldwater internal committee, Professor Gresham will contact candidates to inform them of the outcome of the committee review.
 If accepted, candidates will receive additional campus-specific application information and access to the online Goldwater application.